 With Self-Sovereign Identities and Decentralized Identifiers for content, a Certificate of Birth for Content can be achieved, respecting its history and workflow.
 All in a totally Open-Source manner.Sebastiaan van der Lans, Founder WordProof

 Here’s a fragment from the Q&A in Europe’s ‘Blockchains for Social Good’ Finalist’s Day.
-Frank van Dalen, a partner in WordProof, answers a question on adoption: “why would tech giants adopt it?”.
+Frank van Dalen, partner in WordProof, answers a question on adoption: “why would tech giants adopt it?”.
 This post transcribes his answer, including links to relevant sources.

 Why would tech giants adopt WordProof’s Timestamp Ecosystem?